allouchear/CdftT/README.md

 ## Installation

-Using git,  Type :
+Using git, under a terminal, type :
 ```console
 git clone https://github.com/allouchear/CdftT

 ```
-You can also download the .zip file of CdftT : Click on Code and Download ZIP
+You can also download the .zip file of CdftT : **Click on Code and Download ZIP**

 ## How to use it